FredrikFalto/Smart-Waste/README.md

 ## Installation, run the following commands:

-Change directory into the "frontend" folder and run
+Change directory into the "frontend" folder and run "npm install"
-### npm install

-Then change directory into the "backend" folder and again, run
+Then change directory into the "backend" folder and again, run "npm install"
-### npm install

 ## Packages used during development:
-Date-fns
-JWT
-Validator
-Axios
+Date-fns, JWT, Validator, Axios

 ## Available Scripts